manage-pixels/cas-tutor/src/posts/web_admin.md

 ---
 title: Lila Hinds
 image: lila.png
 summary: " Website Administrator 2021 to 2022.
-I am so excited to be part of the team, Click the button below for more about me."
+I am so excited to volunteer to be part of the team.
+Click the button below for more about me."
-tags: Volunteers
+tags: Management Team
 ---

 ### Meet Lila Hinds.